Rahul7r/first/README.md

 # first

+1.
 first repo for practice

+2.
-branching out of main and merged
+branching out of main and merged in github

+3.
+edited and uploaded in vsc